-What is an agency agreement with sole rights?
+What is an agency agreement with sole rights or non-exclusive rights?

-- The fixed time period (if any) for which the agreement applies, after which it may automatically terminate or continue until terminated by either party
+- The fixed time period (if any) for which the agency agreement applies, after which the agreement may automatically terminate or continue until terminated by notice by either party.

-Termination clauses are also affected by whether the agreement is subject to the Commercial Agents Regulations 1993 (see question: What is the governing law or legislation for agency agreements in the UK? ).
+Termination clauses are also affected by whether the agreement is subject to the Commercial Agents Regulations 1993.
 If it is, termination rights and consequences may be dictated by those Regulations.

-If there is no written agency agreement, or one exists but there is no termination clause in it, then the agreement can be terminated by either party with ‘reasonable notice’.
-If the agreement isn’t subject to the Commercial Agents Regulations, and the notice period hasn’t been agreed in advance then ‘reasonable notice’ is very much up for debate, and independent legal advice should be sought to determine this.
+If there is no written agency agreement, or a written agreement exists but there is no termination clause in it, then the agreement can be terminated by either party with ‘reasonable notice’.
+If the agreement isn’t subject to the Commercial Agents Regulations and the notice period hasn’t been agreed in advance then ‘reasonable notice’ is very much up for debate.
+Independent legal advice should be sought from a commercial solicitor to determine this.
 For agreements subject to the Regulations, reasonable notice is set by the Regulations.

 What is a distribution agreement?

-A distribution agreement is especially useful if a principal wants to sell its products into a market or territory where it doesn’t currently operate.
-They are usually vertical in nature, that is – between two businesses at different levels in the same supply chain.
+A distribution agreement is especially useful if a principal business owner wants to sell its products into a market or territory where it doesn’t currently operate.
+The agreements are usually vertical in nature, namely between two businesses at different levels in the same supply chain.
 The key benefits of using distribution agreements are that:

-- distribution agreements aren’t subject to the Commercial Agents Regulations, so in the UK there won’t be any requirement to pay compensation upon termination of the agreement to reflect the value that the distributor has brought to the business of the principal.
+- Distribution agreements aren’t subject to the Commercial Agents Regulations, so in the UK there isn’t a requirement to pay compensation upon termination of the agreement to reflect the value that the distributor has brought to the business of the principal.